Water Yoga for Depression

 Finally, I turned to one place I had always been able to find solace—the pool.
 I went for a long swim, and it was great to be in the water again.
 As I was leaving that day, I noticed a yoga class underway in one of my gym's classrooms.
 And it got me thinking.

 I knew, firsthand, the restorative powers of swimming.
-It, alone, as this great resource notes "Depression & Swimming" can help relieve depression symptoms.
+It, alone, swimming can help relieve depression symptoms.
 And while I had never practiced yoga consistently, I knew it, too, had amazing healing powers.
 What would happen if I combined the two?

 Of course, I wasn't the first person to have this bright idea.
 A quick search when I got home revealed that doing yoga in the pool is quite popular.
 So, I pieced together a water yoga practice that has worked wonders in helping me fend off the feelings of depression that took over after my daughter was born.